tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 Three operations can be applied to lambda expressions:

-**Alpha Equivalence** variables can be arbitrary renamed as long as the names remain consistent within the expression.
+**Alpha Equivalence** variables can be arbitrarily renamed as long as the names remain consistent within the scope of the expression.

 ```lambda
 λxy.yx = λwv.vw